wmhammond/wmhammond.github.io/cv.md

 ---

 # MANUSCRIPTS: (* = MENTORED UNDERGRADUATE)
-- Hammond, W.M., Yu, K.L., Wilson, L.A.*, Will, R.E., Anderegg, W.R.L., and Adams, H.D., "Dead or dying?
+- **Hammond, W.M.**, Yu, K.L., Wilson, L.A.*, Will, R.E., Anderegg, W.R.L., and Adams, H.D., "Dead or dying?
 Quantifying the point of no return from hydraulic failure in drought-induced tree mortality."
 New Phytologist.
 (2019). (link)

 - **Hammond, W.M.**, and Adams, H.D., "Dying on time: Traits influencing the dynamics of tree mortality risk from drought."
 Tree Physiology.
 (2019). (link)